justankiit/justankiit/README.md

 ## 🚀 What I Do
 - 👨‍💻 Building impactful projects focusing on cloud technologies and open-source contributions.
-- 🌟 CNCF Ambassador, empowering individuals to embrace cloud-native technologies.
+- 🌟 CNCF Ambassador, MLSA, CNCF, Grafana, Streamlit Community Organizer, empowering individuals to embrace cloud-native technologies.
 - 🎤 Speaker, hosting and delivering sessions on Kubernetes, CNCF, and cloud technologies.

 ---